Texas Court Records

 How to Prepare for Traffic Court in Texas

 When preparing to fight a traffic ticket in court, start by learning about the violations listed on the ticket.
-For more details, study the Texas Driver Handbook provided by the Texas Department of Public Safety and read the appropriate sections of Texas traffic laws.
+For more details, study the Texas Driver Handbook, the Texas Department of Public Safety, and read the appropriate sections of Texas traffic laws.
 Use the information obtained to prepare your defense.
 Consider the location of the violation and how to use it to discredit the ticket.
-For example, make sure to note if the speed sign close to the site was obstructed.
+For example, note if the speed sign near the site was obstructed.

 It also helps to look for errors on the ticket.
 There are occasional errors on traffic tickets and citations.
 These errors may note the wrong vehicle information or record the wrong location.
 Such errors can be used in court to invalidate traffic tickets.
 While doing this research, keep a note of questions to ask the ticketing officer and witnesses called by the prosecutor.
 This is especially important for defendants choosing to represent themselves.

-While readying questions to ask the state’s witness, it is important to prepare your witnesses.
-Make sure these individuals directly observe the violations described or can provide helpful information to counter events, times, and locations described by the ticketing officer and the state’s witness.
+It is crucial to prepare your witnesses while readying the questions to ask the state's witness.
+Make sure these individuals directly observe the violations described or can provide helpful information to counter events, times, and locations described by the ticketing officer and the state's witness.